harmslab/pdbtools/README.md

 Some of the programs are written as interfaces to other programs: [CHARMM](http://www.charmm.org/),  [NACCESS](http://www.bioinf.manchester.ac.uk/naccess/ NACCESS), which must be downloaded and installed separately if their functions are desired.
 To use pdb_satk.py, a set of fortran packages must be compiled.

+##User Guide

+###Usage

+Almost all programs in the pdbTools suite have the same usage:

+pdb_XXXX.py pdb_input optional_args > output

+**pdb_input** can be one of the following (in any arbitrary combination):
+  * pdb files
+  * directories of pdb files
+  * four-character pdb ids
+  * text files containing whitespace delimited (i.e. space, tab, carriage return) lists of any combination of the other allowed types of arguments.
+If the list of arguments contains pdb files or ids that do not exist locally, the parser will attempt to download the files from the RCSB database.

+**optional_args**: Although the arguments to each program are identical, the options are quite different depending on the program requirements.
+The best way to learn how to use a particular program is to type pdb_XXXX.py --help.
+This will spit out a list of available options.
+In most cases, the options are actually optional: the program will use a sane default if none is specified.
+In some cases (notably pdb_mutator.py), options must be specified for the program to run.

+**output**: Most scripts dump out a pdb file to standard out.
+This can be captured using the ">" redirect.
+Some write an output file that uses the name of the input pdb file as a suffix (e.g. pdb_close-contacts.py 1stn.pdb creates a file called 1stn.pdb.close_contacts).

+**Note**: Some scripts require installation of third-party programs.
+These should be installed according to the instructions given by the third-party, then placed into the $PATH variable.
+To use the scripts that require CHARMM, the `$CHARMM` environment variable must be set to the directory containing the `charmm` binary and the `$CHARMM_LIB` environment variable to the directory containing the charmm parameter files.

 ##Contributing
 If you find a bug or have an idea for a program you'd like in this package, feel free to open an issue.
 Even better: feel free to make a pull request!